irfanhakim-as/charts/mika/flex/README.md

      - If you're using an external Jellyfin server and require path mapping:

-       - Map Paths From: Add the path to the parent folder where your Movie media (Radarr) and TV media (Sonarr) are stored on Flex i.e. `/flex/Media`.
+       - Map Paths From: Add the path to the parent folder where your media are stored on Flex i.e. `/flex/Media`.

-       - Map Paths To: Add the path to the parent folder where your Movie media (Radarr) and TV media (Sonarr) are stored on the external Jellyfin server i.e. `/data`.
+       - Map Paths To: Add the path to the parent folder where your media are stored on the external Jellyfin server i.e. `/data`.

      - Click the **Save** button.

-6. **(Optional)** Add a connection to Plex from Radarr/Sonarr:
+6. **(Optional)** Add a connection to Plex from Radarr/Sonarr/Lidarr:

    - Click the **Settings** menu item on the left, and then click the **Connect** link.